coder-joey/coder-joey.github.io/_posts/2017-10-27-Translating-WordPress-Plugins.md

 title: Translating a WordPress Plugin
 ---

-To translate a plugin (and ensure nothing gets overwritten on a plugin update!)
-WordPress now provides an easy way to add plugin and theme translations.
-Within the wp-content folder one can now add a plugins and themes directory, if they don’t already exist.
-These folders will contain the completed translations for any plugins/themes required and they will not be touched when the extensions are updated.
+To add translations and ensure nothing gets overwritten on a plugin update WordPress now provides us with an easy method.
+Within the wp-content folder one can now add a plugins and/or themes directory, if they don’t already exist.
+These folders will contain the completed translations for any plugins/themes required and they will not be altered when the extensions are updated.

 To translate a plugin we can use Poedit (the free version works just fine).
 The steps below should be all that are required to generate a shiny new .po and .mo file: